ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/contribute/vendor-contributions/index.md

 Thanks for your interest in contributing to AMP!
 We appreciate your participation in making the web a user forward platform.

-Publishers have created over 1.4B AMP documents that are hosted on over 750K unique domains.
-Such growth would have been impossible without strong support from over 100 third party tech companies that have already integrated with AMP.
+Publishers have created over 1.4 billion AMP documents, hosted on over 750 thousand unique domains.
+Such growth is only possible through the support of over 100 third party tech companies, already integrated with AMP.

-If you are a technology provider for publishers or advertisers on the web, we invite you to add support to AMP so your customers can continue to leverage your technology and achieve our joint vision to build a better web.
+If you are a technology provider for publishers or advertisers on the web, we invite you to add support to AMP!
+Your customers can continue to leverage your technology while working to achieve our vision of building a better web.

-This document outlines third party vendor expectations and defines contribution levels.
+This document outlines AMP third party vendor expectations and defines contribution levels.

 # Contributing guidelines